 the process for claiming promotional offers is clear, transparent, and easy for customers to complete.

-Misrepresentation of Authority

-Sales representatives or agents of licensees must not:

-Impersonate another service provider or government agency.

-Claim that urgent action is required to avoid service disruption or other negative consequences unless explicitly true.

-Right to customer assistance with purchase and service options
+Consumers’ right to assistance with purchase and service options

-Facility to Provide Information on Retail Customer Account
+Provision of Information to Consumers

-Licensees shall ensure that Sales Representatives promote and sell products clearly and responsibly, making sure to explain key terms and costs to customers.
+Licensees must take reasonable steps to ensure that sales representatives promote and sell products clearly and responsibly, making sure to explain key terms and costs to Consumers.

-Sales Representatives shall be thoroughly trained and monitored to ensure desirable service and to address any potential issues with customer service that may arise.
+Licensees must train and monitor their sales representatives to address any potential issues with Consumer service that may arise.

-If a customer expresses a specific need in their Telecommunication Device or service, suppliers must offer information about what offers will best satisfy the customer’s need.
+If a Consumer expresses a specific need in their ICT Service, a Licensee must offer information about what ICT Services might address the Consumer’s stated specific need.

-Licensees will endeavor to maintain high-quality customer service through prominent hours of availability, low average wait times, significant first-contact resolutions, and thorough record-keeping.
+Licensees must endeavor to maintain high-quality customer service.

-Licensees must seek and obtain customer feedback about the customer service experience.
+Licensees must seek and obtain Consumer feedback about the customer service experience.
 Licensees shall work to address any systemic issues that emerge.

 Customer Access to Detailed Billing and Usage Information